Oatly IPO: Oprah-Backed Company to Offer OTLY Stock on Nasdaq

 Oatly IPO: The Business

-Oatly boasts it’s the original and largest oatmilk company.
-Rickard Öste founded the company in 1994, giving it a 25-year history.
+Oatly boasts that it’s the original and largest oat milk company.
+Rickard Öste founded the company in 1994, giving it a 27-year history.
 Headquartered in Malmö, Sweden, Oatly uses 1990s research from Lund University.
 It also has a patent for its enzyme technology.
-Oatly uses oats to produce milks, ice cream, yogurts and more.
+Oatly uses oats to produce milk, ice cream, yogurt and more.

-The company’s Production & Development Center is in Landskrona.
+The company’s Production & Development Center is in Landskrona, Sweden.
 Oatly also recently built a new plant in New Jersey.
 Costing $15 million, the U.S. plant produces 750,000 gallons a day of oat base.
-Additionally, Oatly announced it’s going to build one of the world’s largest factories in Peterborough.
-The company plans to build factories across Europe, Asia and the U.S.
+Additionally, Oatly announced it’s going to build one of the world’s largest factories in Peterborough, U.K. The company plans to build factories across Europe, Asia and the U.S.

 Lastly, Oatly has some big names to back it up.
-This includes celebrity Oprah Winfrey, a supporter of healthy and nutritious diets, as well as investors such as Blackstone Group (NYSE: BX).
-But nutrition isn’t the only thing Oatly is boasting in its IPO prospectus.
-The company is also taking an environmental approach to its stock offering.
+These include Oprah Winfrey, a well-known supporter of healthy and nutritious diets, and investors such as Blackstone Group (NYSE: BX).
+But nutrition isn’t the only thing Oatly is boasting about in its IPO prospectus.
+The company is also taking an environmentally friendly approach to its stock offering.

 Oatly Stock: Prospectus Highlights

-One of the biggest highlights from the Oatly IPO prospectus is the environmental impact.
-Oatly states…
+One of the biggest highlights from the Oatly IPO prospectus is the company’s focus on environmental impact.
+Oatly states that…

-According to the prospectus, consuming a liter of Oatly product compared to traditional cow’s milk results in about 80% less greenhouse gas emissions, 79% less land use and 60% less energy.
+According to the prospectus, consuming a liter of an Oatly product compared with a liter of ordinary cow’s milk results in about 80% fewer greenhouse gas emissions, 79% less land use and 60% less energy use.

 Oatly already has a global presence.
 It offers its products across 20 markets.
-Oatly also uses multiple channels, including types of retail, foodservice and e-commerce.
+Oatly also uses multiple channels, including retail, food service and e-commerce.
 As of December 31, 2020, the company’s products were offered in about 60,000 retail stores and 32,200 coffee shops.
 Oatly has partnerships with companies such as Starbucks (Nasdaq: SBUX) and Target (NYSE: TGT).

-The oat company plans to continue its expansion.
-It uses a foodservice-led strategy.
+The company plans to continue its expansion.
+It uses a food service-led strategy.
 This means Oatly will use places like coffee shops to build brand awareness through the specialty coffee market.
-Oatly found the strategy successful in the United Kingdom, U.S., Germany, and China.
+Oatly found the strategy successful in the United Kingdom, the U.S., Germany and China.

 Oatly goes on to give 2020 statistics about its global presence.
 Here are some highlights…

-- Contributed the most sales growth to the dairy alternatives drinks category in the United Kingdom, Germany and Sweden
+- It contributed the most sales growth to the “dairy alternatives” drink category in the United Kingdom, Germany and Sweden.

-- 53% market share of total sales in the alternative dairy products non-milk in Sweden
+- It claimed 53% market share of total sales in the alternative dairy products (non-milk) sector in Sweden.

-- Was the highest selling brand by retail sales value in the U.S., United Kingdom, Germany and Sweden
+- It was the highest-selling brand by retail sales value in the U.S., the United Kingdom, Germany and Sweden.

 The Financial Data

-However, the IPO market in 2020 showed investors aren’t looking at profitability as much as they used to.
-As more startups go public earlier in the company’s life, more IPOs are companies without profit.
+However, the IPO market in 2020 showed that investors aren’t looking at profitability as much as they used to.
+As more startups go public earlier in the companies’ lives, more IPOs are companies without profit.
 Additionally, Oatly’s cash and equivalents increased from $10.6 million in 2019 to $105.4 million in 2020.

-Oatly believes the world is turning more toward non-dairy products and global adoption is only beginning.
-To get better insight on the company’s finances and market opportunities, you can find it all in the Oatly IPO prospectus.
+Oatly believes the world is turning more toward nondairy products, and that global adoption is only beginning.
+To get better insight on the company’s finances and market opportunities, you can check out the Oatly IPO prospectus.
 And for those interested in Oatly stock, let’s look at the details.